Frequently Asked Questions

 When and how often do I need to complete a FAFSA? ↑

 You should complete and submit your FAFSA application as soon as possible after January 1 of the academic year, in which you plan to attend college.

-If you are filing taxes, we recommend that you complete them before filing the FAFSA as you will need the income information found on tax forms.
-We receommend that you estimate your income information on the FAFSA so you can file by the March 2 priority date noted above.
-You can update your responses later after you receive your Student Aid Report (SAR), and use the IRS Data Retreival Tool on the FAFSA to retreive accurate tax data.
+If you are filing taxes, we understand most people have not filed by January 1st, however we recommend that you estimate your income information on the FAFSA so you can file by the March 2 priority date noted above.
+You can update your tax information after you receive your Student Aid Report (SAR).
+You can then use the IRS Data Retreival Tool on the FAFSA to retreive accurate tax data.